aleiadevore/holbertonschool-unity/0x05-3rd_person_copy/README.md

-# 0x05.
-Unity - Assets: Models, Textures
+# 0x05 Third Person Copy

 >**Note:** This is a duplicate of [this directory](../0x05-unity-assets_models_textures).
 In the original, I scripted all elements.
 In this duplicate, I used Unity's [3rd Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-third-person-character-controller-196526) to handle player and camera movement.